pantheon-systems/drops-7/profiles/commerce_kickstart/modules/contrib/commerce_paymill/README.md

  5. On the `Proxy settings` fieldset configure the proxy.

- 6. Add the proxy host, it can be `localhost` any domain name that can be resolved or an IP address.
+ 6. Add the proxy host, it can be `localhost`, any domain name that can be resolved or an IP address.

  7. Configure the port number, by default it uses `8080`.